studyingdevs/system-design-book/README.md

 We are reading system design book

 # How to
-Read 30 pages per week which ever system design book you choose.
+Read 30 pages per week which ever system design book you choose. <br>
-Push summary to weekly folder.
+Commit summary file to weekly folder. <br>